 Farmer said having three graduates of the South Summit School District, seven currently in the schools and two more that will soon enter the system has inspired her to run for the board and help strengthen the district.
-She believes experience as a mother will give the board a new perspective and handle on things if elected.

 "I have experience in managing different people and different perspectives, and I recognize that people have all sort of different weaknesses and strengths," she said.
 "I know how to help manage and use those strengths to accomplish great things."